 5. Get ready for the interns

 We run a residential Herbaculture Internship Program right here on the farm.
 Before the first interns of the season arrive, we address any needed repairs to the intern house and lab.
-We also stock up on a myriad of items like books, bottles, alcohol, glycerin, and beeswax for the upcoming classes.
+We also stock up on a myriad of items like books, bottles, Certified Organic cane alcohol, Certified Organic palm-free glycerin, and beeswax for the upcoming classes.

 6. Sanitize the greenhouse